 The Science Behind Focus

-EyeGuide Focus is a proprietary concussion management platform, based on proven scientific research, which provides fast, reliable measurements in 10 seconds.
+EyeGuide Focus is a proprietary brain activity monitoring platform, based on proven scientific research, which provides fast, reliable measurements in 10 seconds.

 Scientific peer-reviewed literature features extensive studies which report on establishing the use of eye tracking of visual stimuli to assess user attention and cognitive performance.

 As Heitger, et al point out, while other neuropsychological tools for mTBI/concussion detection often fail or have particular limitations, “Studies in populations with neural injury and neurodegenerative disorders have shown that eye movement control relates closely to the functional integrity of the brain…” (p.
 2851).
 This is why, Heitger, et al continue, “eye movement paradigms have been routinely used in the field of cognitive neuroscience to study the role of factors such as attention, working memory, response inhibition, speed of information processing, predictive behaviour and (motor) planning” (p.
 2851).